-Saturday Night Live is a TV staple.
+Saturday Night Live is a TV classic.
 From Eddie Murphy to Tina Fey, tons of celebs got their start on SNL.
 Unfortunately, not every star uses the opportunity wisely.
-In fact, some acted so dreadfully they’ve been banned from SNL for life.
-You’ll never guess which Hollywood stars are blacklisted from the show.
-One iconic actor was banned for life after his abusive acts (on page 10).
+In fact, the following Hollywood stars acted so dreadfully they’ve been outlawed from SNL for life.
+One iconic actor’s abusive acts got him banned forever (on page 10).

 The comedian was a massive success in the ’90s and early 2000s with his hit sitcom Martin and many movie roles.
 However, Martin Lawrence’s obnoxious personality should’ve tipped off SNL.
 In Lawrence’s opening monologue, he made offensive, disgusting remarks about female genitalia.
 It was so horrible, a few cast members were nearly fired and the comedian was banned for life.

 Next: The band whose political statement went awry